-The increased demand for labour means that the shortage of skilled labour continues to grow.
+The continued demand for labour means that the shortage of skilled labour will continue to be great in certain sectors.
 The most widespread recruitment problems – and thus good or very good chances for jobseekers to find work – are expected to occur in the areas of educational work, healthcare, technical work, the construction industry and IT.
 In these occupational areas there are generally good opportunities for work over a period of both one and five years.

 In occupations at tertiary education level there is little competition for jobs as nurses with basic or specialist qualifications, engineers, graduate engineers, qualified IT staff, doctors, secretaries (social work), teachers and pre-school teachers, amongst others.
 In the longer term, population growth and demographic make-up, with more younger and older people, will create continued strong demand for labour.
 Digitalisation is also driving demand for labour in several areas.
 In occupations at upper-secondary-education level there is little competition for jobs in most of the building trades, and as cooks, motor vehicle mechanics and vehicle repairers, assistant nurses and lorry drivers, amongst others.

-Sweden has just over 10 million inhabitants and the population is expected to increase by around 1% over the next few years and estimated to exceed 11 million in 2026.
-In 2018, the group of foreign-born people grew by almost 80 000 and now makes up 19% of the population, or 1.9 million people.
+Sweden has just over 10 million inhabitants and the population is expected to increase by around 1% per annum over the next few years and estimated to exceed 11 million in 2026.
 The number of people in the workforce has risen considerably in recent years and is expected to continue increasing in the next few years.
-In 2018, unemployment amongst 15-74 year-olds was on average 6.3%.
-In 2019, only minor changes in unemployment are expected as a result of continued strong additional labour supply in groups which are initially further away from the labour market.
+In 2019, unemployment amongst 15-74 year-olds was on average 6.7%.
+In 2020-2021 unemployment is expected to rise in connection with weakened economic climate.

-The number of vacancies notified to the Swedish Public Employment Service (PES) is at a high level, which is an indication that many employers still have significant recruitment needs.
+The number of vacancies notified to the Swedish Public Employment Service is at a relatively high level, which is an indication that many employers still have significant recruitment needs despite the economic downturn.
 Knowledge requirements are high on the Swedish labour market and have increased over time.
 For applicants without any form of upper-secondary education, the chances of finding a job are poor.
 There is a strong, long-term upward trend in employment in occupations at tertiary education level.
 In the next few years, there are also expected to be additional jobs in occupations at secondary education level.
-Competition for certain jobs at this level will continue to be tough, as jobseekers with tertiary-level education are also applying for these jobs.
+Competition for certain jobs at this level will continue to be tough, as jobseekers with tertiary education are also applying for these jobs.

 Demand for labour is expected to remain high.
-This will lead to a gradually declining supply of skilled labour in more and more occupations.
+This will lead to a gradually declining supply of skilled labour in an increasing number of occupations.
 The output from the educational system will not meet the overall demand for labour.
-Many new jobs will arise in occupations at upper-secondary school level, but also in occupations that require tertiary education.
+New jobs will arise in occupations at upper-secondary school level, but also in occupations that require tertiary education.
 As a minimum, recruiters usually require job applicants to have completed upper-secondary school education.
 There are very few jobs on the Swedish labour market that require only very low or no formal education.